-In principle, the problem of optimum bit allocation to the 45 motion vectors and the residual coding in any hybrid video coder can be viewed as a non-separable problem requiring a high amount of computation.
-To circumvent this joint optimization, the problem can be split into two parts: the motion estimation and the mode decision.
+In principle, the problem of optimum bit allocation to the motion vectors and the residual coding in any hybrid video coder can be viewed as a non-separable problem requiring a high amount of computation.
+To circumvent this joint optimization, the problem can be split into two parts: the 60 tion discussed herein, whereas for the TMN-2.0, worse motion estimation and the mode decision.

 The motion estimation is performed as described above using the minimization of the Lagrangian cost function.
-For each frame the best motion vector using SAD is found by full search on integer-pel positions followed by half-pel refinement.
-The integer-pel search is conducted over the 55 range $[-16 \dots 15] \times [16 \dots 15]$ pels.
-The impact of overlapped block motion compensation is neglected in the motion estimation.
+For each frame the best motion vector using SAD is found by refinement.
+The integer-pel search is conducted over the range $[-16 \dots 15] \times [16 \dots 15]$ pels.
+The impact of 10 overlapped block motion compensation is neglected in the motion estimation.

-Given the displacements for a particular mode that may be UNCODED, INTER or INTER4V, the overall rate distortion 60 costs are computed.
+Given the displacements for a particular mode that may be UNCODED, INTER or INTER-4V, the overall rate distortion costs are computed.
 The differences between the reconstructed and the original frame, and the rate is computed including the rates of macroblock headers, motion parameters, and DCT quantization coefficients.
-In case of the mode decision is conducted for each frame in the frame buffer.
+In case of long-term memory MCP, the motion estimation followed by the mode decision is conducted for each frame in the frame buffer.

 Since there are now two Lagrangian cost functions to be minimized, two different Lagrange multipliers are used: one for the motion search (λ{motion}), the other one for the mode decision (λ{mode}).
 Furthermore, the distortion measures differ because of complexity reasons.
 Hence, the selection of the Lagrange parameters remains rather difficult in the instant coder.
-In this work, used is the heuristic $\lambda{motion} = \sqrt{\lambda{mode}}$, which appears to be sufficient.
+In this work, used is the heuristic which appears to be sufficient.
 The parameter λ{mode} itself is derived from the rate distortion curve that is computed using the TMN-2.0 H.263 coder.